NebulousLabs/merkletree/README.md

 	// Example 4: Creating a cached set of Merkle roots and then using them in
 	// a cached tree.
 The cached tree is height 1, meaning that all elements of
-	// the cached tree will have be merkle roots of data with 2 leaves. cachedTree := merkletree.NewCachedTree(sha256.New(), 1)
+	// the cached tree will be Merkle roots of data with 2 leaves. cachedTree := merkletree.NewCachedTree(sha256.New(), 1)
 	subtree1 := merkletree.New(sha256.New())
 	subtree1.Push([]byte("first leaf, first subtree"))